 It may be a good idea to have a friend or family member look over your application to see if anything seems inconsistent.
 We may miss what stands out to others since we’re so close to our work.

-This includes following their instructions to a T, only giving them information they need and being friendly.
+This includes following their instructions to a T, doing your research, sharing what makes you unique, only giving them the information they need and being friendly.

 If you’re emailing the organizer questions to determine whether the event is a fit for your brand and schedule, don’t ask them the dates and times of the event when they’re plastered all over their social media and website.
 Show them you’ve put some work in and aren’t relying on them to do it all.

 Don’t make the organizers dig to figure out how you’re different from the next vendor.
 You may travel overseas to find the most unique and high-quality materials for your pieces but if you don’t explain that in your application, they have no way of knowing.

 On the other hand, don’t go overboard with your answers.
 Making them wade through tons of information to find the answer they’ve asked for is a whole lot of extra work they don’t need.
 Include important details but make sure you get to the point.

 Regardless of how much money a customer is paying you, nobody likes dealing with grumpy, demanding people.
 Make sure all your communication with the organizer is friendly and the way you would want to be treated.

 Any way you can make their life easier and bring a little positivity to it will be noted.

 6 – Tell them what you’ll bring to the table

 Application forms are all about you, your business, and your products; it’s how the organizers determine whether you’re a fit or not.
 But consider adding in what you can do for them.